 There's Medicare Part A, Part B, Part D, medigap plans, Medicare Advantage plans and so on.
 We sort out the confusion about signing up for Medicare -- and much more.

 Heading into retirement brings a slew of new topics to grapple with, and one of the most maddening may be Medicare.
 Figuring out when to enroll in Medicare and which parts to enroll in can be daunting even for the savviest retirees.
 There's Part A, Part B, Part D, medigap plans, Medicare Advantage plans and so on.
 And what the heck is a doughnut hole, anyway?

 To help you wade into the waters of this complicated federal health insurance program for retirement-age Americans, here are 11 essential things you must know about Medicare.

 Medicare Comes With a Cost

 Medicare is divided into parts.
 Part A, which pays for hospital services, is free if either you or your spouse paid Medicare payroll taxes for at least 10 years.
 (People who aren't eligible for free Part A can pay a monthly premium of several hundred dollars.)
-Part B covers doctor visits and outpatient services, and it comes with a monthly price tag—the standard premium in 2020 is $144.60 per month and is projected to rise to $148.50 in 2021.
-Part D, which covers prescription-drug costs, also has a monthly charge that varies depending on which plan you choose; the average Part D basic premium in 2021 will be about $30 a month, roughly the same as this year.
+Part B covers doctor visits and outpatient services, and it comes with a monthly price tag—the standard premium in 2020 was $144.60 per month and rose to $148.50 in 2021.
+Part D, which covers prescription-drug costs, also has a monthly charge that varies depending on which plan you choose; the average Part D basic premium in 2021 is about $30 a month, roughly the same as last year.
 In addition to premium costs, you'll also be subject to co-payments, deductibles and other out-of-pocket costs.

 Fill Medicare's Coverage Gaps With a Medigap Plan